State University of New York College at Cortland requires at least 124 credits to graduate with a bachelor's degree.

-Around 67% of students who started college at SUNY Cortland complete all the credits required within six years.
+NOTE: Around 65% of students who start college at SUNY Cortland finish the requirements for graduation within six years.

 SUNY Cortland offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |AP Credit Accepted||Unknown|

 |Summer Classes Available||X|

 Reminder: SUNY Cortland may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.